AninditaBasu/AninditaBasu/README.md

 ## Design samples

 - Wireframes for an enterprise-level [report generation software](http://aninditabasu.github.io/ui/ui_docgen.html).
-- Mockups for the [emplate-making feature](http://aninditabasu.github.io/ui/ui_doctemplate.html) of an enterprise-level software.
+- Mockups for the [template-making feature](http://aninditabasu.github.io/ui/ui_doctemplate.html) of an enterprise-level software.

 ## Employment history
 (Only the last 10 years are here; full history is at [LinkedIn](https://www.linkedin.com/in/aninditabasu/))